ekaratnida/Data_Streaming_and_Realtime_Analytics/Week10/README.md

 ### 10.1 What we've learned so far </br>

 ### 10.2 Case study: Game Analytics
++ Get and run the python game from https://github.com/DanPetersson/SpaceWars.git
++ pip install pygame (If you don't have it.)
+    - If you don't want to play the game in a fullscreen mode, you can comment line 419 of space_wars.py out and then uncomment line 418 of the same file.
-  - paper: A game analytics model to identify player profiles in singleplayer games [1] and slide.pdf </br>
++ Slide [paper: A game analytics model to identify player profiles in singleplayer games https://www.sbgames.org/sbgames2019/files/papers/ComputacaoFull/198360.pdf] </br>

 ## 2/2563